mmmewk/crosswordle/README.md

 These are cool features that probably won't happen, or would happen in the very distant future

 - [ ] Support a language dropdown, different set of puzzles per language.
 We need a puzzle master and/or generator for each language to keep daily puzzles coming at high quality
-- [ ] Add dictionary feature to make it easy to look up words and expand your vocabulary
+- [ ] Add dictionary feature to make it easy to look up words and expand your vocabulary, especially if we get multi language
 - [ ] Support different size crosswordles